Strangways crater

-Strangways is a large impact structure, the eroded remnant of a former impact crater, located in the Northern Territory of Australia about 65 km east-south-east of the town of Mataranka.
+Strangways Crater is a large impact structure, the eroded remnant of a former impact crater, located in the Northern Territory of Australia about 65 km east-south-east of the town of Mataranka.
 It was named after the nearby Strangways River.
 The location is remote and difficult to access.
-Its age has been determined as approximately 646 Ma.
+The impact occurred around 646 million years ago.

 Description

 The circular topographic feature that marks the site was originally thought to be volcanic, with an impact origin first proposed in 1971 after the discovery of evidence diagnostic of impact including shatter cones and shocked quartz.
-The circular topographic feature is about 16 km in diameter and lies within Mesoproterozoic sedimentary rocks of the McArthur Basin.
+The circular topographic feature is around 16 km in diameter and lies within Mesoproterozoic sedimentary rocks of the McArthur Basin.
 However, this is only a relic of the original crater after considerable erosion.
 Estimates of the original rim diameter vary between different researchers in the range 24–40 km; the Earth Impact Database prefers a diameter of 25 km.
-The age of the impact event has been determined at 646 ± 42 Ma (Neoproterozoic) based on radiometric dating of impact melt rocks.
+The age of the impact event has been determined at 646 ± 42 Mya (Neoproterozoic) based on radiometric dating of impact melt rocks.

 In 1996, the crater's site was listed on the now-defunct Register of the National Estate.